Overview

 Description

-The reef's sandy plateau is much wider on the west side as it is on the east side and the current in the east is also much stronger – that's why we're spot on here when it comes to drift diving and seeing large fish.
+The sandy plateau of the reef is much wider on the west side than on the east side and also the current is much stronger on the east side - therefore we are just right here for a drift dive and sighting of big fish.

-On the west plateau, we come into contact with moray eels, Napoleon wrasse, large groupers and bluespotted rays.
-The east is the right place for fans of whitetip reef sharks, mackerel and large tuna – and maybe even for grey reef sharks in the afternoon during snack time.
+On the west plateau we make acquaintance with moray eels, napoleons, big groupers and blue spotted rays.
+The east is the right place for fans of whitetip reef sharks, mackerels and big tunas - and at snack time in the afternoon, gray reef sharks may pass by here.

 Hotspots